 Setting up TalkJS conversations

 Follow this Getting Started guide to set up a simple conversation.
 You may also want to change the photoUrl of each user to an actual image address.
-You can find free images here to act as the profile pictures of your users.
+You can use free images to act as the profile pictures of your users.

 For this tutorial, we’ll need to create multiple conversations and multiple users.
 We also need to change the id of the conversations, to match the id values of our channelData.
 Here are the conversations I have created: